arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 07/13/2021 02:31 (UTC)`.
+The last change was detected on `Saturday 07/31/2021 10:58 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code